 “Why don’t you try begging me to stand down?” he suggested.
 “Make your plea interesting enough, and I might consider it.”

 I was done negotiating.
 I plowed into Ian hard enough to shatter the bones in his upper body.
 To my surprise, he did nothing to block the blow.
-Instead, he flung me upward with strength he should never have had.
-I hit the ceiling with such force, I went all the way through it.
-For a stunned moment, I stared at him through the hole my body had made in the floor between us.
+Instead, he flung me upward with a strength he should never have had.
+I hit the ceiling with such force, I went all the way through.
+For a stunned moment, I stared at him through the hole my body made in the floor.

 “Stop now and perhaps you’re the one who won’t get punished,” he said in a pleasant tone.

-Ian was wrong – I had done my research on him.
-It hadn’t revealed anything unusual except for a voracious sexual appetite and an open disdain for rules.
+Ian was wrong—I had done my research on him.
+It hadn’t revealed anything unusual except for a voracious sexual appetite, an open disdain for rules, and a penchant for collecting the rare and expensive.
 My previous assault should have left him on the ground, not whistling along to that awful circus tune while looking more bored than concerned.

 I’d find out his secret later.
-Right now, I needed to take him down, and thankfully, I had some surprises in store for him, too.
+Right now, I needed to take him down, and thankfully, I had some surprises for him, too.

 I gave Ian a level look.
 “My turn.”

 His smile grew into a grin.
 “Come and get me, little Guardian.”